 Laughing Bird Caye National Park is included in Belize's territorial waters (Maritime Areas Act of 1992).
-The seabed are national land, and thus any activities need to be licensed by the Lands Department.
+The seabed is national land, and thus any activities need to be licensed by the Lands Department.
 Any mining, including beach sand mining or dredging activities, and oil exploration / drilling activities, require a license from the Geology & Petroleum Department.
 A single caye - Laughing Bird Caye - lies within the National Park.
+This caye itself is national land, but not included specifically within the SI for the protected area.